This post may contain affiliate links. Please read our disclosure.

 Now that you have a better idea of what your “pain points” are, you can start making changes to your diabetes management.

 Your doctor may suggest a different medication regime.
-For example, some people (regardless of their type of diabetes) are prescribed metformin to help with the dawn phenomenon.
+For example, some people are prescribed metformin to help with the dawn phenomenon.
 Others may need adjustments to insulin dosing or other medications.

 If you’re using insulin and consistently have high blood sugars in the morning, getting your blood sugar fluctuations and A1c down might be as simple as adjusting your nighttime basal (background) insulin.